 Sex-Based Offense Definitions

-5. Non-Forcible Sex Offenses: Unlawful, non-forcible sexual intercourse including Incest (non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law) and Statutory Rape (non-forcible sexual intercourse with a person who is under the statutory age of consent.)
+- Incest: non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

 - The term “domestic violence” includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction.
 (42 U.S.C.
 13925(a)).

 - No person shall knowingly cause or attempt to cause physical harm to a family or household member.

 - No person shall recklessly cause serious physical harm to a family or household member.

 - No person, by threat of force, shall knowingly cause a family or household member to believe that the offender will cause imminent physical harm to the family or household member.

 * The full text of Ohio Revised Code §2919.25 is available at: http://codes.ohio.gov/orc/2919.25.

 The term “dating violence” means violence committed by a person:

 - who is or has been in a social relationship of a romantic or intimate nature with the victim and